KeyWeeUsr/KrySA/docs/source/task.rst

 Create a Task
 -------------

+.. note:: It's good to peek in :mod:`tasks.Task`.

-Since KrySA uses Python, each :ref:`task` according to its category(file) begins with a function named like this::
+KrySA uses Python for :ref:`task` s.
+Each task according to its category(file) begins with a function named like this::

     def <category>_<task>(*args):